 If we arrange for you to go into a residential or nursing care home, you will need to contribute to the cost.

 The Government has set down detailed regulations and guidance for calculating the charges for residential and nursing care homes, which we must follow when calculating your charge.
-This guidance is updated regular basis, usually every April, although sometimes changes are made at other times of the year.
+This guidance is updated regularly.

 You can complete our financial assessment form to see how much you may need to contribute.
 Completion of the form may take up to 40 minutes.